BoeJaker/Docker-Workbench/README.md

 <br>

 # Build Command Syntax
+COntainers can be built one at a time using consecutive simple build statements.
+Alternatively users can opt to build all the clients, servers and services they would like with a single command using a complex build statement.
 ## Simple Build
-To build a standalone server execute the following, substituting [server] for the name of the server container you would like to run.
+To build a standalone client, server or service execute the following, substituting [client|server|service] for the name of the client, server or service you would like to run.

-    docker compose build [server]
+    docker compose build [client|server|service]

     docker compose up [server]